Mountain-Hydrology-Research-Group/snow-hydrology/overview/a-syllabus.md

   * Lab 8-2
   * HW 7 (Due March 7).
 Note this homework assignment is worth double the points of other homework assignments.
 * **Required Readings**
-  * On Tuesday March 4th, we will hold a discussion on the paper below.
+  * On Thursday March 6th, we will hold a discussion on the paper below.
 Please read thoroughly and prepare for a discussion.
   * [Li et al., 2017, How much runoff originates as snow in the western United States, and how will that change in the future?](https://agupubs.onlinelibrary.wiley.com/doi/10.1002/2017GL073551)

 ### Week 9 - Snowpack structure and avalanches